datacite/metadata-reports/preprints/index.md

 ![](figure/datacite_preprints_OSF_plot.png)<!-- -->

 The large peak in May 2017 observed in the figure for preprint DOIs overall is almost completely attributable to OSF.
-This peak likely indicates that OSF only then started to register DOI's for preprints at that time, registering DOIs for all preprints published on OSF since OSF launched their first preprint servers in fall 2016.
+This peak likely indicates that OSF only then started to register DOI's for preprints at that time, registering DOIs for all preprints published on OSF until that time.
+NB OSF launched their first preprint servers in fall 2016.

 This is corroborated by comparing the plots for overall number of DOIs from OSF an number of DOIs for text from OSF.
 Prior to May 2017, OSF was already issuing DOIs for other entities, most likely projects.